 The proprietary manufacturing procedure of our products is able to increase the amount of concentrated oxygen while regulating the pH balance between 7 to 7.5, making the solution both more concentrated and safer for the consumer to use.

 These two facts alone (oxygen content and pH) set Liquid Oxygen Drops from the competition as the finest and safest of all liquid oxygen supplements.

-If you are taking it sublingually (directly under the tongue), about 1/3 dropper is sufficient.
-Note, when taking liquid oxygen in this manner, it goes immediately into your system and is especially effective in helping to combat headaches, hangovers and boosting your mental clarity.
+If you are taking it sublingually (directly under the tongue), about 1/2 dropper is sufficient.
+When taking liquid oxygen in this manner, it goes immediately into your system and is especially effective in helping to combat headaches, fatigue and boosting your mental clarity.
 Note, when taking drops directly under tongue, they will have a slight salty taste.

 When adding to your water, put a minimum of 10 drops to every 8 oz.
 Do not worry about taking too much, your body will simply "eliminate" any additional oxygen that it can not store.
 Remember your family, friends and pets too.
 Use liquid oxygen drops everyday and share with everyone.

 There are no contraindications or adverse effects if you take too much.
 You may experience an acceleration of energy which will gradually dissipate.